Mahesh-MSFT/-mahesh-msft.github.io/_drafts/firewall-in-azure.md

         String password = request.getParameter("password");
 ```

 It further connects with MySQL database.
-Using username and password, it issues a query against table.
+A query using username and password is made against database table.

 ```java
         String query = "select * from tblUser where username='" + username + "' and password = '" + password + "'";